JoseCintra/MathAlgorithms/Arithmetic/Factorial/README.md

 # Factorial calculations

-Simple algorithms to calculate factorials in the Fortran language
+Simple algorithms to calculate factorials in the Fortran language.

-More informations:
+More information:

 https://www.mathsisfun.com/numbers/factorial.html